PrakEntech/calculator/README.md

 - **Button Colors**: Modify the button colors by changing the `btncolor` parameter in the `calcbutton` function.
 - **Display Style**: Adjust the text style of the display by modifying the `TextStyle` in the `Text` widget inside the `build` method.
 - **Additional Features**: Extend the app by adding more advanced operations like square roots, exponentiation, or memory functions.

-## Screenshots

-Include some screenshots of your app here to showcase the interface and functionality.